-- Name Tag - LPIS Procedures Manual - Fish identification field guide(s) - Tape Measures two kinds for measuring straight lengths and curved lengths - Letter from NMFS a letter on NMFS letterhead that provides a brief description of the LPIS, information required by the Paperwork Reduction Act and the Privacy Act of 1974, and contact information for a NMFS representative (see Appendix E for 2005 example letter) - LPS brochures and other informational materials that will be provided periodically by NMFS in volumes suitable for wide-spread distribution to all interested respondents - LPIS Master Site Register the list of clusters/sites with location and fishing activity information for the state or region - Site Description Form (SDF) the form used to update site fishing activity information, and to summarize completed interviews, incomplete interviews, interviews refused, interviews not possible due to language problem, and ineligible persons encountered by reason of ineligibility (see Appendix C.1 for 2005 example) - Assignment Summary Form (ASF) the form used to summarize labor hours and completed interviews, and to check-in with the on-site manager or dockmaster (see Appendix C.2 for 2005 example) - Screening Introduction the series of questions used to determine the eligibility of an intercepted boat operator for the survey (see 2.2.4 Screening Procedures below) - LPIS Questionnaire/Coding Form the form which includes the questions used for collecting data from eligible respondents and the check-boxes or spaces used for recording respondent data (Appendix A)

-• List of Boats with an HMS Permit - the list of boats with the NMFS HMS permits sorted by permit category (charter/headboat vs. angling or general) and sorted alphabetically by boat name within the permit category for the state or region.
+- Name Tag

+- LPIS Procedures Manual

+- Fish identification field guide(s)

+- Tape Measures two kinds for measuring straight lengths and curved lengths

+- Letter from NMFS a letter on NMFS letterhead that provides a brief description of the LPIS, information required by the Paperwork Reduction Act and the Privacy Act of 1974,

+- and contact information for a NMFS representative (see Appendix E for 2009 example letter) - LPS brochures, fish identification guides, and other informational materials that will be provided periodically by NMFS in volumes suitable for wide-spread distribution to all interested respondents - LPIS Master Site Register the list of clusters/sites with location and fishing activity information for the state or region - Site Description Form (SDF) the form used to update site fishing activity information, and to summarize completed interviews, incomplete interviews, interviews refused, interviews not possible due to language problem, and ineligible persons encountered by reason of ineligibility (see Appendix C.1 for 2009 example) - Assignment Summary Form (ASF) the form used to summarize labor hours and completed interviews, and to check-in with the on-site manager or dockmaster (see Appendix C.2 for 2009 example) - Screening Introduction the series of questions used to determine the eligibility of an intercepted boat operator for the survey (see 2.2.4 Screening Procedures below) - LPIS Questionnaire/Coding Form the form which includes the questions used for collecting data from eligible respondents and the check-boxes or spaces used for recording respondent data (Appendix A) - List of Boats with an HMS Permit the list of boats with the NMFS HMS permits sorted by permit category (charter/headboat vs. angling or general) and sorted alphabetically by boat name within the permit category for the state or region.
 The list should include the actual permit number for each boat.
-NMFS will provide this list to the Contractor.
+NMFS will provide electronic versions of the permit databases to the Contractor at three different times: mid-May for June sampling, mid-June for July/August sampling, and mid-August for September/October sampling.
+The Contractor is responsible for creating field books from these permit lists and for distribution to interviewers.
+Interviewers should be sent field books that include all vessels within their interviewing area (i.e., "principle port state" field matches), plus vessels from nearby or adjacent states (e.g., Massachusetts interviewers field books include vessels from CT, RI, and NH, in addition to MA).
+The Contractor should coordinate with the NMFS contractor responsible for conducting the Large Pelagics Telephone Survey (LPTS) to ensure that the permit lists distributed to field interviewers match the LPTS sampling frames.